kimdesok/Computer-Vision-Transformers/README.md

 ![image](https://github.com/kimdesok/Computer-Vision-Transformers/assets/64822593/03074ed8-d126-4ad1-8a32-650c22c1cdcb)

+### Brief Discussion (which will lead to an experimental hypothesis)

-The brief demonstration was good enough to pursue further with the ViT model to get its performance on histologic images.
+The simple demonstration was good enough to warrant more experimental works with the ViT model with anticipating its superior performance on histologic images (without requiring more powerful compute resources).

-Transformers require a tokenization of data as in NLP applications and embedding of these tokens into a high dimensionial feature space so the data with semantically similar meanings tend to gather closely.
+Transformers require a tokenization of data as in NLP applications and embedding of these tokens into a high dimensionial feature space so the data with semantically similar meanings tend to gather closely.  <br>
 This eventually lets it to predict the next word of a given sentence (upon training with a massive amount of text data).

-In computer vision application of transformers, similarily, an image is divided ('tokenized') into a small patches with the size 16x16 or 32x32 and projected('embedded') into a a high dimensional feature space that represents how relevant those patches are for the task the model is trained on, such as image classification so that the closeness in the projected space of patches does not necessarily mean visual similarity in the conventional sense.
+In computer vision application of transformers, similarily, an image is divided ('tokenized') into small patches with the size 16x16 or 32x32 and projected('embedded') into a a high dimensional feature space that represents how relevant those patches are for the task the model is trained on, such as image classification so that the closeness in the projected space of patches does not necessarily mean visual similarity in the conventional sense.
 For example, two patches might be close in the feature space because they share features critical for distinguishing between classes in the dataset.

 In both NLP and computer vision transformers, positional encodings are added to embeddings to provide positional context of each token (word or patch) in the sequence.
 For images, this means conveying the spatial location of each patch, as the transformer architecture does not inherently capture the order of input.